ChristianCruz117/Game2338-002/GameTesting/Heroku.md

 Document a possible approach on how to use it for your next "online game project".

 Heroku can automatically run your apps, test, deploy, and deliver code.
-When integrated with Heroku Pipeline, Heroku CI lets you easily manage continuous integrations and continuous delivery automation across multiple apps and environments.
+When integrated with Heroku Pipeline, Heroku CI lets you easily manage continuous integration and continuous delivery automation across multiple apps and environments.

 During the development environment, developers will write code and unit test.
 Heroku helps with this